conjure-cp/conjure-oxide/docs/src/documentation/lsp-server-client.md

 ## Development
 ### How to use (for development)
 At the current stage of development, the extension is not being released.
-This means that functionality is being tested using VSCode's Extention Development environment.
+This means that functionality is being tested using VSCode's extension Development environment.
 In order to ensure that this works as intended, compile `extension.ts` using `npm run compile` (or ctrl-shift-b and select this).
-Then launch the Extention Development environment, and this will cause the client to run.
+Then launch the extension Development environment, and this will cause the client to run.
 Due to the structure of the client-server, the server will then run and link to the client, and the LSP can then be tested.

 It is worth noting that a copy of conjure-oxide **MUST** be installed in order for the client to work.
 Testing the server requires for an updated install.